jwaliszko/ExpressiveAnnotations/README.md

 val        => "null" | int | float | bool | string | func | "(" or-exp ")"
 ```

 Terminals are expressed in quotes.
 Each nonterminal is defined by a rule in the grammar, except for int, float, bool, string, func, which are assumed to be implicitly defined.
-Func can be an enum value as well as property or function name.
+Func can be an enum value as well as constant, property or function name.

 Preserving the syntax defined by the grammar above, logical expressions can be built using following components: